On Being Expelled from Peterson Academy – Part 2

 His post remained ignored.

-Someone started a poll to see if we should be let back onto the platform, and a sizeable majority ruled in our favor:
+Someone else started a poll to see if we should be let back onto the platform, and a sizeable majority ruled in our favor:

 Some who were openly critical of us got push-back from other students who had been around long enough to understand why we’d been vocal in the first place:

-People reacted to this in different ways.
+People reacted to the silence in different ways.

 Here is his original post: